ministryofjustice/opg-lpa/README.md

 1. Start the stack (see above).
-1. Create a virtualenv: `virtualenv -p python3 ~/.loadtestsvenv` (substitute your preferred path for the virutal environment).
+1. Create a virtualenv: `virtualenv -p python3 ~/.loadtestsvenv` (substitute your preferred path for the virtual environment).
 1. Install dependencies:
     ```bash
     cd tests/load